puppetlabs/puppet-specifications/language/func-api.md

     end

-#### Introspecting the given block
+#### Introspecting the Given Block

-The given block is a specialized Ruby Proc object from which it is possible to get arity, and information about the parameters (names, if they have default value, etc.).
-The special Proc used by the Puppet runtime also supports getting the Puppet Closure which holds additional information about the types of the parameters.
+The given block is a specialized Ruby `Proc` object from which it is possible to get arity, and information about the parameters (names, if they have default value, etc.).
+The special `Proc` used by the Puppet runtime also supports getting the Puppet Closure which holds additional information about the types of the parameters.

 It is recommended to use the Ruby Proc API since this enables more convenient testing (just pass a regular Ruby Proc).
-Also note that when using Ruby 1.8.7 the Proc API is limited in the information it can return.
-In Ruby 1.8.7 it is also not possible to obtain the Puppet Closure.
+Also note that when using Ruby 1.8.7 the Proc API is limited in the information it can return. **In Ruby 1.8.7 it is also not possible to obtain the Puppet Closure**.

 Use the `closure` method on the proc to get the Puppet closure (an instance of `Puppet::Pops::Evaluator::Closure`).